 Michael Cohen On Trump: 'The Man Doesn't Tell The Truth'

-Michael Cohen, President Trump's former lawyer, says he is being forced to take responsibility for Trump's "dirty deeds."
-In an interview with ABC News, Cohen says that not only did the then-candidate direct him to arrange hush-money payments to two women — but that Trump knew it was illegal.
+Michael Cohen, President Trump's former lawyer and fixer, says he is being forced to take responsibility for Trump's "dirty deeds."
+In an interview with ABC News, Cohen says that during the 2016 presidential campaign, Trump ordered him to arrange hush-money payments to two women and that the candidate knew it was illegal.

+Trump "directed me to make the payments; he directed me to become involved in these matters," Cohen said.

-Noting that the hush-money payments were made "two weeks or so before the election, post the Billy Bush comments" about Trump's treatment of women, Cohen tells Good Morning America's George Stephanopoulos, "so yes, he was very concerned about how this would affect the election."
+The hush-money payments were made "two weeks or so before the election, after [former Access Hollywood host] Billy Bush comments" about Trump's treatment of women, Cohen tells Good Morning America's George Stephanopoulos, adding, "So yes, he was very concerned about how this would affect the election."

-Cohen spoke about the president and real estate mogul one day after being sentenced to three years in federal prison for his actions as Trump's attorney during the 2016 presidential campaign.
-He says Trump was well aware of his actions to arrange payoffs to porn star Stormy Daniels and Playmate Karen McDougal, to keep them from publicly accusing Trump of having affairs.
+In the interview broadcast Friday, Cohen spoke about the president and real estate mogul one day after being sentenced to serve three years in federal prison for his actions as Trump's attorney during the 2016 campaign.
+He says Trump was well aware of his actions to arrange payoffs to adult film star Stormy Daniels and former Playboy model Karen McDougal, both of whom said they had affairs with Trump and were paid to keep quiet.

-Asked if Trump tried to hide what Cohen was doing, the lawyer replied, "Correct."
+Asked whether Trump tried to hide what Cohen was doing, the lawyer replied, "Correct."
 As for whether Trump knew it was illegal, he said, "Of course."

 Trump has insisted he did nothing wrong, saying early Thursday, "I never directed Michael Cohen to break the law.
 He was a lawyer and he is supposed to know the law."